Janina Fialkowska

 Janina Fialkowska, OC (born May 7, 1951) is a Canadian classical pianist.
-A specialist of the Classic and Romantic repertoires, for more than thirty years she has appeared regularly with professional orchestras around the world, often performing the music of contemporary Polish composers including Lutosławski and Panufnik.
+A specialist of the Classic and Romantic repertoires, for more than thirty years she has appeared regularly with professional orchestras around the world, often performing the music of Chopin, and also contemporary Polish composers including Lutosławski and Panufnik.
+In 1990, she gave the world premier performance of the then-recently discovered Franz Liszt Third Piano Concerto with the Chicago Symphony Orchestra.

+Biography

 Early life

 Fialkowska was born in Montreal, Quebec, to a Canadian mother (Bridget Todd Fialkowski) and a Polish father (Jerzy Fialkowski), an engineer and Polish army officer who emigrated to Canada in 1945.
-Her mother, of Scottish-Irish and Cree descent, studied piano in the class of Alfred Cortot at the École Normale de Musique de Paris (1935–1939).
+Her mother, of Scottish-Irish and Cree descent, studied piano, in a class setting, with Alfred Cortot at the École Normale de Musique de Paris (1935–1939).
 Fialkowska is the granddaughter of John Todd, Canada's first professor of parasitology, and great-granddaughter of Edward Clouston, President of the Canadian Bankers Association.
 She is the cousin of former Canadian cabinet minister David Anderson and cousin of stage and screen actor Christopher Plummer.

 Fialkowska began to study piano at the age of four with her mother and in 1960 enrolled in the École Vincent-d'Indy in Montreal.
 In 1963, at the age of 12, she made her debut as a soloist with the Montreal Symphony Orchestra and began studying with Yvonne Hubert.
 She pursued her secondary education at the Montreal girls school The Study, graduating in 1967.
-The following year, at the age of 17, she simultaneously obtained undergraduate (Baccalauréat) and Maitrise from the Université de Montréal.
+The following year, at the age of 17, she simultaneously obtained undergraduate (Baccalauréat) and Maitrise degrees from the Université de Montréal.
 During this period, she also studied in Paris with virtuoso and teacher Yvonne Lefébure (1966, 1968–1969).
 In 1969 she was awarded 1st Prize in the CBC National Radio Competition for Young Performers in Canada and travelled occasionally to New York City for private studies with Sasha Gorodnitzki.
 In 1970, she settled in New York and enrolled in the Juilliard School of Music as a student of Sascha Gorodnitzki, later becoming his teaching assistant from 1979 to 1984.

-In 1974, while enrolled in law school in her hometown of Montreal, Fialkowska participated in the inaugural Arthur Rubinstein International Piano Master Competition in Tel Aviv.
+In 1974, while enrolled in law school in Montreal, Fialkowska participated in the inaugural Arthur Rubinstein International Piano Master Competition in Tel Aviv.
 Unbeknownst to her, one of the judges gave her a zero in order to help his own student advance.
 But Rubinstein himself, then 87, was impressed by her playing.
 When he found out about the zero, he threatened to withdraw his name from the competition unless Fialkowska advanced.
 Rubinstein became her mentor and launched her international career, hailing her as "a born Chopin interpreter."